weissmanlab/magic/README.md

 branches that lie over exactly 1/3 of the haplotypes in the sample; for these features you can force `magic.py` to include this line using the optional argument `--zero`.)
-Additionally, `magic.py` produces a file with the suffix `_full.txt` that gives more information about how good the fit is.
+Additionally, `magic.py` produces a file with the suffix `_full.txt` that gives more information about how good the fit is, and a file with the suffix `_LT.txt` giving the Laplace transform of the distribution at a discrete set of points.
-If the optional argument `--LT` is provided, it also produces a file with the suffix `_LT.txt` giving the Laplace transform of the distribution at a discrete set of points; this is the underlying data that is used to fit the mixture of gamma distributions, and it is useful in its own right as a set of statistics for model checking.
+These points are the underlying data used to fit the mixture of gamma distributions, and are useful in their own right for model checking.

 ## magicplots.ipynb

 If you have [Jupyter](http://jupyter.org/) installed, this is a template for making a notebook with plots of the distributions produced by MAGIC.
-It's also useful for doing more quantitative analysis on the results.
+It's also useful for doing further quantitative analysis of the results.

 # Summary